mmarat01/COMP86/hw3/README.txt

     supposed to be more of a nice/cute and relaxing simulation than a game, the user will be able to modify the simulation in multiple aways (more on this below).
+  ----As of HW3, I've decided that the user will be able to control the ants
+      by clicking on each of them and moving them one by one to their preference.
+      They will be able to customize the ants colors, and perhaps the colony's obstacles as well (TBD).
+The main rules are determined by the labels of the buttons on the controls panel.

 Description of UI:
   - The main skeleton of the UI involves a BorderLayout with three main areas: